ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab05.md

 (If you are not switching pairs or projects, skip to the next section: "Open Source Project Next Steps")

-If you indicated that you wish to dissolve your pair, and/or keep your pair, and move to a new project, you will need to indicate your preferences about which project you want to switch to.
+If you indicated that you wish to dissolve your pair, and/or keep your pair but move to a new project, you will need to indicate your preferences about which project you want to switch to.

 The available projects are listed here.
 Additional projects may become available as/when other